itu-algorithms/itu.algs4/README.md

 - [itu.algs4.stdlib](itu/algs4/stdlib)
 - [itu.algs4.errors](itu/algs4/errors)

-While deep nesting of packages is normally [discouraged](https://www.python.org/dev/peps/pep-0423/#avoid-deep-nesting) in python, an important design goal of `itu.algs4` was to mirror the structure of the original Java code.
+While deep nesting of packages is normally [discouraged](https://www.python.org/dev/peps/pep-0423/#avoid-deep-nesting) in Python, an important design goal of `itu.algs4` was to mirror the structure of the original Java code.
 The first five packages correspond to the first five chapters of [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/).
 The `stdlib` package is based on the one from the related book [Introduction to Programming in Python](https://introcs.cs.princeton.edu/python/).
 The package `errors` contains some exception classes.

 All filenames and package names have been written in lower_case style with underscores instead of the CamelCase style of the Java version.
 For example `EdgeWeightedDigraph.java` has been renamed to `edge_weighted_digraph.py`.
 Class names still use CamelCase though, which is consistent with naming conventions in Python.